robertcornet/TUD_AI_driving/documentation/software_setup.md

 The ROS communication relies on custom messages.
 The library for them can be generated as follows:
 Creating message.h files for Arduino:

-1. cd to your arduino <library folder>
+1. cd to your Arduino library folder
 2. Delete ros_lib folder if you want to re-generate
 > rosrun rosserial_arduino make_libraries.py